George Dunlop Leslie: Work

 This picture was painted in 1890, from one of the windows of the artist's drawing-room at Wallingford, looking out over the garden to the meadow on the opposite bank of the river.
 According to Dunlop: "I arranged the two girls by the window.
 One is seated on a stool on the ground, and the other is on the seat of the deeply recessed window.
 The whole was painted direct from nature.
 A young lady friend posed for one of the figures, while .. the other is from Kitty Lambert, a favourite model of mine.
 The two girls are arranging sunflowers in a vase.
 In the picture some of the sunflowers are the usual bright yellow ones, and others, which I call moonflowers, are far paler.
 It is painted on canvas, very simply..."

+Constable controversy

+Leslie provoked a brief but bitter controversy in 1893, when he reviewed a major loan exhibition of Old Masters at the Royal Academy of Arts in London, and rejected the authenticity of two paintings attributed to John Constable, who was a friend of his father.
+One was then called The Keeper's Cottage, and owned by the painter and dealer James Orrock, the other a Salisbury Cathedral owned by a different collector.
+A furious row in the press ensued, including a riposte by Orrock full of invective; Orrock began to take legal action, before Leslie withdrew.
+Ironically, the opinion of the Lady Lever Art Gallery (where the Keeper's Cottage is now held with its original name, Cottage At East Bergholt) is that, of the twenty "Constable"s in the museum that came via Orrock, that is the only genuine one.
+The museum's view is that it is "now recognised as one of the artist's finest late works, and particularly revealing about Constable's vision and method of work".

+The leading critic Claude Phillips, reviewing the 1893 exhibition in The Academy, expressed his "wonder that their genuineness should have been called into question in such light-hearted fashion and on such insufficient grounds", while also criticising the "too enthusiastic praise lavished on the Keeper's Cottage by its naturally irate owner, himself a painter of eminence and a recognised authority on all that pertains to English landscape art".